SoheilMehrizi/TSP-SOLVER/README.md

-TSP Solver and Optimization
+# TSP Solver and Optimization
-Project Overview
+## Project Overview
 This project is designed to solve the Traveling Salesman Problem (TSP) using a combination of Christofides' algorithm (or other heuristics) and optimization techniques such as simulated annealing.
 The solution is further optimized using local search methods, particularly the 2-opt exchange method, to minimize the total travel distance.
 The project handles clusters of locations, computes the TSP route for each cluster, and applies simulated annealing to improve the solution.

-Key Features
+## Key Features

 TSP Solver: Implements a solution for the Traveling Salesman Problem using heuristic methods (e.g., Christofides' algorithm).

 Optimization: Applies simulated annealing to optimize the initial TSP solution.

-2-opt Local Search: Uses a 2-opt exchange method to improve the route further.
+2- opt Local Search: Uses a 2-opt exchange method to improve the route further.

-Project Structure
+## Project Structure

 │
 ├── README.md                  # Project documentation